intel/CPU-Manager-for-Kubernetes/docs/cli.md

 The recommended way to resolve this problem is to use the [`isolcpus`][isolcpus] Linux kernel parameter.

 CMK init discovers the value of `isolcpus` by inspecting `/proc/cmdline`.
-These isolated CPU IDs are used to construct the dataplane and controlplane pools.
+These isolated CPU IDs are used to construct the exclusive and shared pools.
  In this way, the process scheduler will avoid co-scheduling other tasks there.
  If no isolated CPUs are available, CMK will continue to operate but the only guarantee is that pools are assigned in a core granular manner.

-The number of _fully isolated cores_ should match the number of requested dataplane plus controlplane cores.
+The number of _fully isolated cores_ should match the number of requested exclusive plus shared cores.
 A core is fully isolated if all the logical cpu ids for the core are in the `isolcpus` list.

 ##### Example